delirb/system-identification/README.md

 All analyses are done in the frequency domain

-// I am completing the codes and adding more comments to clarify codes. thank you for being patient.
-If you have any questions. do not hesitate to email me
+//I am currently finalizing the codes and incorporating additional comments to enhance code clarity.
+Thank you for your patience.
+If you have any questions, please feel free to email me.
+I will provide additional files as soon as my paper is published.

 the first experiment: this contains various steps: 1. how to import data in MatLab 2. how to implement Butterworth filtering 3.
 Normalizing data between 0-1 4. how to specify exact values of recorded data
 5. least square method with lsqminnorm 6.
 Other math methods are explained in the mentioned paper completely